 Concentrate on muscle activation as you perform the row.

-Kettlebells are the perfect equipment for cardio fuelled session in the gym (or home).
+Kettlebells are the perfect equipment for cardio fuelled sessions in the gym (or home).
 Originated from Russia, kettlebells became a gym staple in the last 10-15 years and are used for a variety of exercises, like the farmers' walk or the kettlebell swing.

 It's easy to underestimate the kinetic force of the bells and just let them swing back too much.
 Pay attention and activate your muscles all the way through the motion.

-The kettlebell swing works your lower back quite significantly so make sure you do your warm ups before you jump in doing full-blown sets.
-Kettlebells can be bought in a variety of sizes and they are also available in gyms so pick a smaller one and do your warm up rounds first, please.
+The kettlebell swing works your lower back quite significantly so make sure you do your warm-ups before you jump in doing full-blown sets.
+Kettlebells can be bought in a variety of sizes and they are also available in gyms so pick a smaller one and do your warm-up rounds first, please.

 The rep range is higher with this exercise, you can do 15-20 reps in each set (aim at 3-4 sets).

-Don't forget your protein
+Don't forget to eat your protein

 In order to gain lean muscle mass, you will need to pay attention to what you eat.
 The saying 'you are what you eat' is in fact very true, your body can only use the food you ingest to build muscles.
 If you keep feeding it burgers and pizza, don't expect fast results (or much results at all).